-Now that we are resuming operations, we will continue to follow all safety directives and best practices put out by government and health organizations.
+For the 2021 season, we will continue to follow all safety directives and best practices put out by government and health organizations.
 We are working hard to ensure that our guests and staff will feel at ease when joining or leading any of our tours.
 Along with additional and enhanced health and hygiene measures, all our tours have the benefit of taking place in, or having access to, open-air spaces.
 Wind, fresh air, and sunshine all work in our favor to reduce the risk of spreading Coronavirus.

 If you do not see your question or concern below, please reach out to our team.
 We want to make sure each and every one of our guests feels safe aboard our vessels and padding our kayaks.